CWRU-EECS301-S18/syllabus/Lectures/Lecture06/Slides/PITCHME.md

 * Use a consistent coding style
 * Uniform indentation for readability
-* Good comments help the next person understand the code
+* Help the next person with good comments
-	* Assume you're the next person
+	* (Assume you're the next person)
 * Follow the coding standard of the existing codebase
 * Keep it Simple